barneyb/lgrep/README.md

 ```

 The trick is that log records are clearly identifiable by "starts with a timestamp". `lgrep` uses this to build up a
 full log record and then check if it matches the pattern.
-If it does, print it out, just like `grep`.
+If it does, print out the whole record.

+## Options

+`lgrep` supports a number of options that `grep` supports, such as `-v` and `-i`.
+It also supports a few new ones, such
+as `--start` to skip lines in a file until some pattern matches.
+Use `-h` for a summary, or `--help` for gory detail.

+## Log Format

-If your log files are structured differently, use `--log-pattern` to override the default "start of record" pattern.
+If your log records don't start with a timestamp, use `--log-pattern` to override the default "start of record" pattern.
 Each line of the input which matches the pattern starts a new record.
 If you want `lgrep` to behave like `grep`, pass
 `--log-pattern=` to match every line, and therefore equate records with lines.
+If your application consistently formats
+its logs (🤞), the `LGREP_LOG_PATTERN` environment variable can be used instead of supplying `--log-pattern` all over
+the place.
+The option still takes precedence, for ad hoc use.